 Angelica Albertini

-My research involves the gravitational waves (GWs) emitted by black hole binaries.
-In particular, I am dealing with waveform modelling within the effective-one-body (EOB) approach.
-This approach provides a powerful semi-analytical framework that allows to evaluate reliable GW templates for compact binary coalescences.
+My research focuses on gravitational waves (GWs) emitted by black hole binaries.
+Specifically, I specialize in waveform modelling within the effective-one-body (EOB) approach, a powerful semi-analytical framework used to generate reliable GW templates for compact binary coalescences.
+My work aims at extending the validity of this framework into the large-mass-ratio regime.

 On this website you can find the list of my publications, the list of my talks and my cv.
 Click here to see my research metrics on iNSPIRE.